snackk/Arduino_SmartCar/README.md

-# Arduino_SmartCar
+# Arduino SmartCar

+## Overview

 Arduino library for a 4WD SmartCar using L298N.

 This library allows an Arduino board to control a 4WD car with a L298N chipset connected to the motors.